 The above described operation is more efficient not only due to better energy utilization but also due to the characteristics of the compressors.
 The compressors are characterized by a higher value of Coefficient Of Performance (COP) at low speeds.
-Figure 11, [6], shows the variation of this coefficient with speed for a given evaporation temperature.
-Since this temperature remains roughly constant throughout the ice-maker operation, it is desirable to have all compressors driven at the same speed rather than having some at their maximum speed and modifying the speed of the last one according to the available power.
+It is therefore desirable to have all compressors driven at the same speed rather than having some at their maximum speed and modifying the speed of the last one according to the available power.